Call2Teams - Customers

 Add the ranges using the +Add/Edit Number facility for Trunk Number Ranges.
 This will open a window to manage the Trunk Number ranges.

-When adding numbers, the full E164 number without spaces or any special characters, should be added for the start and end range.
-Find out more about E164 numbers in this article.
+When adding numbers, add the full numbers in E.164 format, without spaces or any special characters, for the start and end of the range.

-A Trunk Number Range cannot be modified, it should be deleted and re-added with the revised settings.
+A Trunk Number Range cannot be modified, if an adjustment is needed then it should be deleted and re-added with the revised settings.

-Once added the portal will provide summary information of the Trunk numbers available
+Once added, the portal will provide summary information of the Trunk numbers available:

 Creating Service Numbers

 Several Service Numbers can be created using the +Add/Edit Number facility for Service Numbers.
-This will open a window to manage the Service Numbers
+This will open a window to manage the Service Numbers.

 Service Numbers can be managed and ranges added modified and deleted.
-Existing numbers cannot be deleted if attached to a user.

 Summary information regarding Service Numbers will be displayed in the portal: